 10 Things To Watch Out For In Your Credit Card’s Fine Print

-I am sure we would all be in agreement that we do not take the time to read those credit card agreements we get in the mail.
+All credit cards come with plenty of fine print that most people will not take the time to look at.
 But truth be told, you should.
 It can be a little time consuming but there are important details about the terms and conditions of your card that you would want to know.

 Below are 10 important details to pay attention to in the fine print of your credit cards.

 When applying for a credit card, one of the first things to look at is your credit limit.
 All credit cards advertise introductory offers using the terms “as much as” or “up to” with regards to the credit limit you may be approved for.
 Those terms are important to pay attention to since they do not guarantee you will get that credit limit approved for yourself.
 If you do not know your exact credit limit, you could end up going over it and being slammed with fees and a higher interest rate.

 Once you know your credit limit, find out what could change it.
 This could be anything from making a late payment, missing a payment or being assessed a fee.
 Find this out asap, especially prior to making any large purchases.

 2. When and how the interest rate will change

 The interest rate you are getting as an initial offer is always in big bold print.
 They do this as a marketing tactic to attract new cardholders.
 Although the number looks great, it will change and you need to know when and to what rate.
 Peruse the fine print for terms like variable rate, APR, or introductory interest rate.
 Also keep in mind that a single missed payment could cause you to lose that initial rate before the expiration date.